-Though they look strange at first, an ergonomic mouse that’s the right size and shape for your hand provides an easier grip and offers better hand support.
+Though they look strange at first, but an ergonomic mouse provides an easier grip and offers better hand support.
+Make sure it’s the right size and shape for your hand.
 It glides easily and puts your wrist into a natural position so that you don’t have to twist your forearm.
-The only problem is that they can be tricky to find in stores, so it’s usually easiest to find them online.
+The only problem is that they can be tricky to find in stores.
+As such it’s usually easiest to find them online.

 Under-Desk Mounted Keyboard/Mouse Trays

-Installing a keyboard/mouse tray under your workstation, adjusted to the correct height and tilt for your wrists, will help you keep your posture relaxed.
-The tray will also keep things from shifting out of position, and can neatly be tucked away when not in use.
+You should use a keyboard and mouse tray under your workstation.
+Once adjusted to the correct height and tilt for your wrists, it will help you keep your posture relaxed.
+The tray also keeps things from shifting out of position, and can neatly be tucked away when not in use.

 Pens with Ergonomic Grip

 Ergonomically-designed pens help reduce writing stress and fatigue.
-Wide-barreled with a cushioned grip, these pens reduce the force needed to hold the pen and are available in ballpoint, gel-ink, rolling ball or a combination mechanical pen-pencil.
+Wide-barreled with a cushioned grip, these pens reduce the force needed to hold the pen.
+They are available in ballpoint, gel-ink, rolling ball or a combination mechanical pen-pencil.
 Look especially for pens that have balanced weight distribution.

 There are a number of luxury pens/pencils out there, but our more affordable picks include the popular Pilot Dr. Grip Center of Gravity Retractable Ballpoint Pen (pictured), the fancier Paper Mate PhD Retractable Ballpoint Pen, and the rOtring Rapid PRO Technical Drawing Mechanical Pencil.

-Employing the proper ergonomic office equipment, whether you suffer from carpal tunnel sydrome or not, is a smart way to reduce or avoid pain induced by repetitive movements.
+You should employ the proper ergonomic office equipment, whether you suffer from carpal tunnel sydrome or not.
+It is a smart way to reduce or avoid pain induced by repetitive movements.
 A relatively small investment now can prevent years of bothersome symptoms.